 Chances are, you already have these types of thinkers within your organization.
 Your role as a manager is to empower these personalities by enabling collaborative approaches through digitalization.
 A simple way to encourage your team members with various skill sets and role types to collaborate is by creating points of interaction.
-For example, the 3DExperience platform enables all teams to contribute to projects — giving that “procurement Advancer” a chance to work alongside the “design team Creator”.
+For example, the 3DExperience platform, an innovation ecosystem, enables all teams to contribute to projects — giving that “procurement Advancer” a chance to work alongside the “design team Creator”.
 When the various role types on your team are able to collaborate seamlessly, your organization will innovate in all areas.

 The ten types of innovation

 Once your organization leverages collaboration through digitalization your talented team members will be able to combine their strengths and work styles to focus on innovation.

 Again, innovation isn’t a single — or single — process.
 It can take place across the organization and its functions.
 Doblin’s Ten Types of Innovation offers a framework for innovation.
 It’s not just about the new products you create; that is only one way to innovate.
 This framework shows you how to identify new opportunities and transform existing business models into profitable and sustainable ones.

 The types of innovation are separated into three subcategories: configuration, offering, and experience.
 Configuration types are mostly internally focused and not customer-facing.
 Offering and experience categories are partially or entirely customer-facing.

 The category of innovation called Configuration treats profit model, network, structure and process.

 - Profit Model – How do you make money?